Information on debonding and corrosion

 The electro-chemical process of hydroxide

-The natural electrochemical sub-process of water disassociation when in contact with cathodic protection creates gas bubbles of hydroxide or hydrogen.
+When in contact with cathodic protection, the natural electrochemical sub-process of water disassociation creates gas bubbles of hydroxide or hydrogen.
 At this stage, it is almost impossible to detect the debonding of the polymer tongue from the metal surface.
-The cathodic sub-process will now be established under the surface of polymers and a total debonding is impending.
+The cathodic sub-process will now be established under the polymers' surface, and a total debonding is impending.

 - Blend potential (> -400 mV will induce the generation of hydroxide)